From Data To Decision: Why Companies Fail to Benefit from Such A Long Journey

 End-users are still not being trained to recognize that diamond.
 They are not adequately taught to understand aspects of analytics such as the limitations of analytical models, or the propensity towards logical biases in judgmental heuristics.
 The latter are methods by which one makes assessments of probability simpler.
 Data analysts themselves must also be more meticulous in applying the right analytical models; their analysis must be accompanied by caveats, and explanation of the risks to end-users.

 Another reason is the non-availability or the high degree of difficulty that executives in a company face in reaching the value derived from data analytics.
-Flow of this information has to be easy to the relevant team members; all those involved in decision-making.
+The flow of this information has to be easy to the relevant team members; all those involved in decision-making.
 It’s like a river, where all types of people can come to the banks and drink, at any point, at any place along the route.
 In fact, it has to be as easy as downloading the information with the touch of just one key on your computer keyboard.
 Yet, often it is found that access is a cumbersome process. that does not happen.

 With the explosion of content and its distribution, the integration of data represents a major challenge today.
 How can an Enterprise collate and assimilate such copious amounts of data, gathered from so many different channels?
-And, how does it do so in real time?
+And, how does it do so in real-time?

 The last mile challenge, on the other hand, is, how to extract actionable intelligence from this pile of refined data and implement it in the decision-making.
 Without the wherewithal to do this, your data may end up being nothing but useless information.